jonasbb/serde_with/serde_with/src/guide/serde_as.md

 ```

 The `serde_as` proc-macro attribute will not recognize the `serde_as` attribute on the field and will not perform the necessary translation steps.
-The problem can be avoided by forcing Rust to to evaluate all cfg-expressions before running `serde_as`.
+The problem can be avoided by forcing Rust to evaluate all cfg-expressions before running `serde_as`.
 This is possible with the `#[cfg_eval]` attribute, which is considered for stabilization ([rust#82679], [rust#87221]).

 As a workaround, it is possible to remove the `serde_as` proc-macro attribute and perform the transformation manually.